Mahyar-GH79/See-Say-Vision-Language-Guided-Safe-Zone-Detection-for-Autonomous-Package-Delivery-Drones/README.md

 **120 frames** (24 batches × 5 frames) were manually annotated by a human expert for pixel-level safety maps.

+In order to have access to the dataset, please email mahyar.ghazanfari@gwu.edu or mghazanf@umd.edu
 ---

-## 🚧 Code & Dataset — Coming Soon
+## 🚧 Code — Coming Soon

-The full codebase, dataset, and all supplementary materials (including VLM prompts and hyperparameter configurations) will be publicly released with the camera-ready version of the paper.
+The full codebase, and all supplementary materials (including VLM prompts and hyperparameter configurations) will be publicly released with the camera-ready version of the paper.

 Stay tuned!